rediwo/redi-orm/examples/README.md

 - **Relations**: Automatic handling of foreign keys and joins
 - **Transactions**: ACID-compliant transactions with rollback
 - **Migrations**: Automatic schema synchronization in development
-- **Multiple databases**: Support for SQLite, MySQL, and PostgreSQL
+- **Multiple databases**: Support for SQLite, MySQL, PostgreSQL, and MongoDB
 - **Raw SQL**: Execute raw SQL when needed with `queryRaw` and `executeRaw`

 ## Migration Examples